example.com

 Select Install single node OpenShift (SNO) and complete the rest of the wizard steps.
 Download the discovery ISO.

+Ensure that you take note of the discovery ISO URL for installing with virtual media.
 If you enable OpenShift Virtualization during this process, you must have a second local storage device of at least 50GiB for your virtual machines. |

 Use the Assisted Installer to install the single-node cluster.